CCJO René Cassin: History

 In 2007, RC launched the Jewish Human Rights Network in the UK to bring Jewish people together to speak out for human rights, with the support of the Chief Rabbi of the United Kingdom, the Attorney General of the United Kingdom and representatives from across the UK Jewish and human rights community.

 In its early years, RC was chaired by two young lawyers, Alexander Goldberg and Daniel Kingsley.
 The group employed its first full-time Director, Clive Gabay in 2005, who was succeeded by Sarah Kaiser in 2006.
 Kaiser continued to prioritise educational work, developing multiple resources and educational programmes focused on Judaism and human rights, and holding events.
 In October 2010, Kaiser was succeeded by Simone Abel, an attorney with previous experience at Human Rights Watch, New York, and two leading international law firms.
 In late 2011, Shauna Leven, also a lawyer, joined RC as Programme Manager in 2011 and was appointed Director in 2013.
 Leven left René Cassin in December 2014 and was replaced as Director in June 2015 by Mia Hasenson-Gross.

 Since Abel's appointment, the organisation has focused increasingly on advocacy work in addition to its educational offerings.
 The organisation began working on issues pertaining to discrimination against Gypsies, Travellers and Roma in UK and Europe in 2010, and modern slavery and support of domestic UK human rights protections in 2011, developing policy papers, advocacy strategies and educational resources.
 The organisation has increasingly worked in collaboration with other organisations to achieve its advocacy goals in the most efficient and effective way possible.

-In recent years (2019-2022), RC has expanded with additional workstreams on hate speech, women's rights, and social justice.
+In recent years (2019-2022), RC has expanded with additional workstreams on hate speech, mass immigration, women's rights, and social justice.